klasmodin/klasmodin.github.io/_drafts/what-is-shape-analysis.md

 ### Governing partial differential equations

 Thus far we have formulated the basic matching problem in shape analysis, but we have not yet solved it.
-Actually, to "solve it" means two things.
+More precisely, to "solve it" means two things.
 First, to solve the mathematical problem, i.e., prove that it has a solution.
 Second, to find an algorithm that can be used to compute a numerical (approximative) solution.
 Of course, the two go hand-in-hand and are both essential parts of shape analysis.